-This could be anything from meditation, to jogging, or even singing along to your favourite song.
+This could be anything from meditation to jogging or singing along to your favourite song.
 You could even try taking adaptogenic herbs, which enable us to adapt to stress without putting any strain on our bodily systems.

-Practice your stress management strategy on a regular basis to keep your digestion flowing smoothly, regardless of the challenging ups and downs we all face throughout our lives.
+Practice your stress management strategies regularly to keep your digestion flowing smoothly, regardless of the challenging ups and downs we all face throughout our lives.

 7. Exercise regularly

 Exercise increases blood flow throughout the entire body, including the digestive system.
 Better blood flow to these organs means you’ll avoid sluggish digestion, bloating, gas and constipation.